grim117reaper/Grammar_generator_for_nltk/README.md

 # Grammar_generator_for_nltk
-python script to generate grammar for nltk RegexpParser</br>
+python script to generate grammar for nltk RegexpParser
-install nltk</br>